-In our view the Foresight ITS is well thought through, keenly priced and has thus far delivered on its objectives.
+In our view the Foresight ITS is well thought through.
 Foresight has a capable and very credible management team and the product sufficient scale to give a wide range of underlying investments.
 The nature of these investments should mean that long-term returns are consistent, though of course there are no guarantees.
-This IHT service comes highly commended.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.